lamusique/ScalaCollider/README.md

 ### Specifying SC_HOME

-You might omit to set the `programPath` of the server's configuration, as ScalaCollider will by default read the system property `SC_HOME`, and if that is not set, the environment variable `SC_HOME`.
+You might omit to set the `program` of the server's configuration, as ScalaCollider will by default read the system property `SC_HOME`, and if that is not set, the environment variable `SC_HOME`.
 Environment variables are stored depending on your operating system.
 On OS X, if you use the app-bundle of ScalaCollider-Swing, you can access them from the terminal:

     $ mkdir ~/.MacOSX
     $ touch ~/.MacOSX/environment.plist